 Need help setting up a food safety management system?

 Businesses are free to set up a food safety management system that best suits their own business operations.
 However, guidance has been especially developed to help small businesses put in place food safety management procedures and comply with food hygiene regulations.
-This guidance is more commonly known as Safer Food, Better Business (often referred to as "SFBB"), and is available from the Food Standard Agency (see the menu on the right).
-The SFBB guidance has been expanded to include specific information for particular types of businesses such as Childminders, retail premises, and care homes, as well as the food safety requirements of specific cuisines.
+This guidance is more commonly known as Safer Food, Better Business (often referred to as "SFBB"), and is available from the Food Standards Agency.
+The SFBB guidance has been expanded to include specific information for particular types of businesses such as childminders, retail premises, and care homes, as well as the food safety requirements of specific cuisines.

 To help businesses train their staff in the requirements of their food safety management system, the Food Standards Agency has published 10 short videos to help illustrate some of the messages within the 'Safer food, better business' packs.
 Each video is about a minute long and covers specific food hygiene practices.

 We keep food businesses up to date with topical issues by sending them 'Food Matters', an occasional newsletter prepared by the Food Safety team.